Stormersyle/Algorithm-Library/README.md

 # Algorithm-Library
-Collection of my own implementation of various algorithms.
+A collection of my own implementation of various algorithms.